Sign Up For Planet 13’s

 You can buy up to 1 ounce of marijuana flower or up to one-eighth of an ounce of concentrate.

 It depends on the person.
-Everyone has different limits, but make sure to set an amount for how much you plan to use so you don’t overdue it.
+Everyone has different limits, but make sure to set an amount for how much you plan to use so you don’t overdo it.

 Again, it varies.
 Some products can take up to an hour after consuming for you to feel full effects.